sebawita/articles/Intro-to-code-sharing.md

 npm i
 ```

- 3. Initialise the NativeScript project
+ 3. Initialise the NativeScript project (make sure you have all the NativeScript bits ready. [installation instructions](http://docs.nativescript.org/start/quick-setup))

 ```
 cd nativescript